Shitsu Village in Sotome

 (Ⅱ) Formation of the tradition of continuing the Christian faith

-In Shitsu Village, Hidden Christians concealed their faith by venerating icons secretly.
-They continued their religious practices based on the Catholic liturgical calendar and the Christian catechism without any guidance by missionaries.
-Many Hidden Christians in Sotome migrated to remote islands, including the Goto Islands, aiding the spread of the distinctive religious tradition of Hidden Christians in such islands and ensuring its continuation there.
-After the lifting of the ban on Christianity, the Hidden Christians in Shitsu Village gradually rejoined the Catholic Church, and on a hill overlooking the village they built a new church, marking the end of Hidden Christian tradition.
+Shitsu Village in Sotome is one of the four components that are representative villages demonstrating what the Hidden Christians venerated to continue their secret faith.
+Hidden Christians in Shitsu concealed and continued their religious faith by secretly venerating icons and conducting their religious practices based on the Catholic liturgical calendar and the Christian catechism.
+Amid the ban on Christianity, many Hidden Christians in Sotome migrated to remote islands, including the Goto Islands, aiding the spread of Hidden Christian communities in such islands.
+After the lifting of the ban, the Hidden Christians in Shitsu gradually rejoined the Catholic Church and built a new church on a hill overlooking the village, which marks the end of their hiding.